Updated 16 May 2022

 Since the arrival of pension freedom, it has been possible for people with a defined benefit (DB) / final salary pension to transfer it into a defined contribution pension.
 People do this to gain the flexibility of pension freedom, though it means losing the benefits and guarantees of their existing pension.
 Recently, the cash equivalent transfer values of DB pensions – that is, the total amount a provider will pay for them – has risen sharply.
-Independent financial adviser Ajay Khosla decided the time was right to transfer his into a self-invested personal pension (SIPP).
+Independent financial adviser Rajesh decided the time was right to transfer his into a self-invested personal pension (SIPP).

 I have been a financial planner for over thirty years, and as a qualified pensions transfer specialist I routinely work with clients who have DB pension schemes.
 Until recently, I would never have considered recommending a ‘transfer out’.
 Why take on board the risks and lose those valuable guarantees?